EcoGRAPH/ecograph.github.io/_posts/2019-06-01-GO-Oklahoma.md

 Wednesday June 19th at 6 pm.
 National Weather Center 120 David L Boren Blvd, Norman OK

-If you are interested in participating, please [visit our website](https://observer.globe.gov/do-globe-observer/challenges/go-oklahoma) and [fill in this  form to sign up](https://docs.google.com/forms/d/e/1FAIpQLScivjpr82Z8LMj1BZJQ5794IVhm6Q_N3xzv1-2lR-89scnTHA/viewform) and receive information and updates:
+If you are interested in participating, please [visit our website](https://observer.globe.gov/do-globe-observer/challenges/go-oklahoma) for more details.

+You can [fill in this  form to sign up](https://docs.google.com/forms/d/e/1FAIpQLScivjpr82Z8LMj1BZJQ5794IVhm6Q_N3xzv1-2lR-89scnTHA/viewform) and receive information and updates:

 Thanks - we hope to see you at one of the meetings!